taext/later_links/README.md

 # paper_links

-**paper_links** is a Python Linux CLI which creates random link shortener URLs and optional QR codes from one or all of 6 link shortener providers.
+**paper_links** is a Python Linux CLI to create random (unused) link shortener URLs and QR codes from one or all of 5 link shortener providers.

 ## What's the idea?
-The idea is that these QR codes containing unused links can be printed now and then used as links at a later time.
+The idea is that these QR codes containing unused links can be printed now and then used as links at a later time, using the appropriate link shortener provider and choosing the custom link option.

 They are links that can be physically printed now and defined later *by the user of the printed material*.